laderast/hugo_website/content/home/faq.md

 Please do not try to send me an appointment for the current time and expect to talk.
 I'm not going to respond.
 I feel this is disrespectful, and I don't have the patience or energy to do so.

+## Why didn't you for volunteer X service activity when I sent you a mass email?

+*I'm not going to do any more academic service activities unless I'm personally asked by someone, not from a group email.* I'm tired of doing work that takes away from teaching that I'm literally not paid for.
+If you value my time and my skills, you will ask directly.

+A group email that asks for volunteers just adds to the general stress level of everyone.
+I've been stressed out and burned out because of all of these group emails.
+Carefully pick who you ask, don't email everyone every time.
+And if you can't do ask people personally, maybe the service activity isn't worth doing, because the message you are sending out is that *you are not valuing the time of everyone you ask*.